quicklabby/Ansible-Automation-K3s-Deployment-Playbook/README.md

 ## Uninstall K3s from Master and Worker Nodes Playbook

-To run the playbook, use the following command:
+To uninstall master and all the worker nodes, use the following command:

     ansible-playbook -i inventory -k k3s-uninstall-playbook.yaml

 Master Node:

-   - Runk3s-uninstall.sh script
+   - Run k3s-uninstall.sh script
    - If not found, notify that the script is missing.
    - Remove KUBECONFIG export from ~/.bashrc.
    - Delete the ~/.kube directory.